Mahatta Fort: Overnight stop

-Sharjah was an overnight stop between Baghdad and Jodphur on the Imperial Airways Eastern Route from Croydon Airport, Croydon, United Kingdom to Eagle Farm Airport, Brisbane, Australia.
+Sharjah was an overnight stop between Bahrain and Karachi on the Imperial Airways Eastern Route from Croydon Airport, Croydon, United Kingdom to Eagle Farm Airport, Brisbane, Australia.
 It was the first British establishment on the Trucial Coast.
 The route was originally flown by Handley Page HP42s, with two weekly flights landing in Sharjah on Sunday and Wednesday evenings on the outbound flight and Wednesday and Saturday evenings on the return flight.

 The Imperial Airways Empire Route.
 Mahatta was a key overnight stop on the route to and from Asia and Australia.

 A backup landing strip was established in Kalba in August 1936, resulting in Said Bin Hamad Al Qasimi being recognised by the British as a Trucial Ruler.

 By 1938, Sharjah was no longer an overnight stop on the route although the Imperial Airways flying boat service from Sydney to London included an overnight stop in Dubai, following the establishment of Civil Air Agreements with Dubai's ruler.
 The outbreak of skirmishing between Dubai and Sharjah in 1940 threatened the security of Sharjah's airport and led to unusual intervention by the British political agent in a land-based dispute: the British had previously restricted their interests and treaties purely to maritime affairs.
 The daily bus with travellers on Imperial Airways who had landed in Dubai and were due to overnight at Mahatta Fort passed between the opposing Dubai and Sharjah forces and a daily ceasefire guaranteed their safe passage.

 The airport was used extensively during World War II by the RAF, and a new agreement was made with the Ruler of Sharjah establishing an RAF base, which remained in use through to British withdrawal from the UAE in 1971.

 No longer in use by Imperial Airways (or its successor BOAC), in 1951, it became the home of the Trucial Oman Scouts.

 The airstrip remained in constant use until the development of the current Sharjah International Airport in 1977.

 The fort building became the Seaface Hotel, then from 1973 was used as a police station, before falling into disrepair.
 It was restored in the late 1990s to open as a museum in 2000.